jcorioland/a2a-maf-workflow/infra/README.md

 - Ensure a default subscription is selected (`az account set -s <subscriptionId>`) or set `ARM_SUBSCRIPTION_ID`
 - Terraform installed
 - Docker installed (to build/push images)

+### Entra ID permissions

+Terraform will create **one app registration** (shared by writer + reviewer).
+The identity running Terraform must have permissions to create app registrations in Microsoft Entra ID (for example, being in the `Application Administrator` directory role, or equivalent permissions).

+This setup intentionally avoids creating an Entra client secret (some tenants block secrets via policy) and uses the implicit flow (ID token) path for Container Apps Authentication.

 ## Configure